Tennessee Lemon Law: Your Complete Legal Guide

 - Keep all repair orders and invoices

-- Record dates when your vehicle was in the shop
+- Record dates when the vehicle was in the shop and when it was returned

-- Note the specific symptoms and problems experienced
+- Note the specific symptoms and problems you experience

 - Save all correspondence with the dealer and manufacturer